Best early Black Friday router deals: $99 Orbi 3-pack and more

 It doesn't support Wi-Fi 6, but the AC1200 version of the Netgear Orbi is still a solid and dependable mesh router, and it impressed us with surprisingly strong signal strength when we tested it out at the CNET Smart Home.
 Back then, I called the two-piece version of this system a terrific value at $129 -- now, as an early Black Friday special at Walmart, you can get the three-piece version with an extra range extender for just $99.

 A three-piece mesh system like this one is the best way to cover a large-size home with a steady, reliable Wi-Fi connection, and $99 is as low a price as you'll ever see for a well-reviewed, name-brand option like this one.
 If your home Wi-Fi network has a lot of ground to cover and you're sick of dead zones, then this is a deal worth pouncing on.
-Note this is appearing out of stock to some CNET staff, but not others, so availability may depend on your location.
+Note this is appearing out of stock to some CNET staff, but not others, so availability (and maybe price) may depend on your location.
 Read our Netgear Orbi AC1200 review.

 Amazon-owned Eero released two new mesh routers this fall: the Eero 6 and the Eero Pro 6.
 Both include full support for Wi-Fi 6, but the Eero Pro 6 boasts faster top speeds and it adds a second 5GHz band for dedicated backhaul transmissions between the router and its range-extending satellites.
 That's a key upgrade if you want your mesh router to make the most of Wi-Fi 6.